amisha26/Social-Media-Back-End/New-Back-End/README.md

 sudo kill $(sudo lsof -t -i:x)
 ```
 here x will be the port number ex:- ( 8080, 8000, 8800..etc )
+4. If you are using this on local host wihtout the request url as (http://localhost:8800)
+- Then make sure to psot the request to right port.